 Working across identity, editorial and exhibition design, my practice is rooted in research – with ongoing projects centred around national identities, fear of failure and visual communication as a mode of social and political engagement.

 I teach on Visual Communication at the Royal College of Art, where I edit Content Free an experimental publishing platform by and for our Visual Communication community.

 I work closely with students as a co-founder of Crowd Talks – a design discussion group facilitating conversation between students, graduates and industry in order to break away from a traditional lecture format.

-RCA MA Visual Communication 2015
+RCA – MA Visual Communication

-University of Brighton BA Graphic Design 2012
+University of Brighton – BA Graphic Design